rhmodding/Tickompiler/docs/engines.rst

    Identical to 0x88, but the text appears later.

 0x8B
    The "4!" text appears accompanied by the "Hit 4!" voice clip.
+Sounds after 1 beat.

 0x8C
    The text "Combo!" appears after a half beat.